Fall 2020 Courses

-Through practical and theoretical discussions around case studies, visual texts, and interviews in the target language, we examine healthcare issues in both local and global communities.
-Guest speakers help us explore the underlying reasons for different beliefs and behaviors, with the goal of creating culturally appropriate interventions.
-Tutorials meet weekly for 75-minutes.
-Prerequisite: 4 semesters of language or equivalent - heritage and native speakers are welcome to enroll.
-Satisfactory/Unsatisfactory.
+Voices in the Environment explores how language and culture impact environmental beliefs, behaviors, and interventions.
+Through practical and theoretical discussions around case studies, visual texts, and interviews, we will examine global environmental challenges from local perspectives.
+Guest speakers will help us explore the underlying reasons for different beliefs and behaviors, with the goal of creating appropriate interventions related to sustainability.